-OFFICE OF CHIEF OF RESEARCH AND DEVELOPMENT Summary of State Board of Education Agenda Items January 19, 2017

-OFFICE OF STUDENT ASSESSMENT

-07. Action: Revise English Language Proficiency Test (ELPT) score requirements for English Learners (EL) to exit EL status [Goals 1, 2, 3, and 4 - MBE Strategic Plan]

-Background Information: The Every Student Succeeds Act (ESSA), which reauthorizes the Elementary and Secondary Education Act (ESEA), requires that states establish and implement standardized English Learner entrance and exit procedures.
-On July 14, 2016, the State Board of Education approved the exit criteria for English Learners (EL) to exit EL status.
-The student is required to obtain the following proficiency levels on the LAS Links ELPT and ELA portion of the Mississippi Assessment Program (MAP):
+OFFICE OF CHIEF ACCOUNTABILITY OFFICER Summary of State Board of Education Agenda Items June 19, 2025 OFFICE OF STUDENT ASSESSMENT 02.
+Action: Revise English Language Proficiency Test (ELPT) score requirements for English learners (EL) to exit EL status [Goals 1, 2, 3, and 4 - MBE Strategic Plan] Background Information: The Every Student Succeeds Act (ESSA), which reauthorizes the Elementary and Secondary Education Act (ESEA), requires that states establish and implement standardized English learner entrance and exit procedures.
+On January 19, 2017, the State Board of Education approved the exit criteria for English learners (EL) to exit EL status.
+To ensure English proficiency based upon the current assessments, an updated exit criteria is needed.
+Therefore, the Office of Student Assessment and the Office of Elementary Education and Reading request approval to adopt the following exit criteria: Summative: